freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/managing-packages-with-npm/manage-npm-dependencies-by-understanding-semantic-versioning.md

 # --instructions--

-In the dependencies section of your package.json file, change the `version` of freecodecamp to match MAJOR version 1, MINOR version 0 and PATCH version 0
+In the dependencies section of your package.json file, change the `version` of @freecodecamp/example to match MAJOR version 1, MINOR version 2 and PATCH version 13

 # --hints--

-"dependencies" should include "freecodecamp"
+"dependencies" should include "@freecodecamp/example"

 ```js
 (getUserInput) =>